 - All of the Sailor Moon girls have done this, but it's often done by Mako/Lita when talking to a guy she likes or Usagi/Serena after she's made another silly mistake.

-- Manabi Straight: The titular Manabi does this during the reflection meeting in the last episode.
+- Manabi Straight!: The eponymous Manabi does this during the reflection meeting in the last episode.

-- Inspector Takayama does this early on in the Domu: A Child's Dream, embarrassingly asking about supernatural phenomena to a shaman who can tell he's skeptical.
+- Inspector Takayama does this early on in the Domu: A Child's Dream, embarrassingly asking about supernatural phenomena to a shaman who can tell he's sceptical.